So in Love with You (Texas song)

-"So in Love with You" was the third and final UK single (two further singles being released in Germany) to be taken from Scottish band Texas' third studio album, Ricks Road.
-It was the biggest hit from the album and reached #28 on the UK Singles Chart in February 1994.
+"So in Love with You" was the third and final UK single (two further singles being released in Germany) to be taken from Scottish band Texas' third studio album, Ricks Road (1993).
+The song is written by band members Johnny McElhone and Sharleen Spiteri, and produced by Paul Fox.
+Released in January 1994 by Phonogram Records, it became the biggest hit single from the album, peaking at number 28 on the UK Singles Chart in February.